alocken/Project-1---SQL/cleaning_data.md

 What issues will you address by cleaning the data?

 - Updated the countries/cities to remove invalid entries replacing with a single entry speaking to data being unavailable.
-Selected this process as the data associated with the unavailable data, such as revenue, was still improtant to reflect and not remove from the set.
+Selected this process as the data associated with the unavailable data, such as revenue, was still important to reflect and not remove from the set.
-- Updated the product price from text (when loaded data, loaded column as text) and also turned the amounts into an anount that reflects actual dollars for readability and accuracy.
+- Updated the product price from text (when loaded data, loaded column as text) and also turned the amounts into an amount that reflects actual dollars for readability and accuracy.
 - Update ordered quantity from text to numeric.
 - Viewed all columns in each of the 5 uploaded CSV tables to identify areas of discrepancy and invalid entries - also supported identifying the need to update column titles to remove and upper case letters to ensure all lower case to run queries.
 - Checked for and identified duplicate and Null values for key data to use in queries (identified to update to ensure usability)